clebert/pageobject/docs/api-references/class.md

 const element = await myPage.findSelf();
 ```

-Schedules a command to find the underlying DOM element of this component.
+Schedules a command to find the underlying DOM element of this page object.

-The method will traverse up the components' ancestors to get the element path.
+- If this page object represents a component then the method will traverse up the components' ancestors to get the path of the underlying DOM element.
+- If this page object represents a page then the method will return the root `<HTML>` DOM element.

-If no element is found, an error is thrown.
+- If no element is found, an error is thrown.

 **Parameters:** None.

-**Returns:** [`Promise<Element>`](#type-element) A promise that will resolve to the underlying DOM element of this component.
+**Returns:** [`Promise<Element>`](#type-element) A promise that will resolve to the underlying DOM element of this page object.

 ### Instance Method `protected this.findFirstDescendant(selector, predicate?)`